tomkarsten/dp-500-preparation/README.md

-#  DP-500 Study Guide: Azure Enterprise Data Analyst Associate
+#  DP-500 Study Guide: Designing and Implementing Enterprise-Scale Analytics Solutions Using Microsoft Azure and Microsoft Power BI

+> Candidates for this exam should have advanced Power BI skills, including managing data repositories and data processing in the cloud and on-premises, along with using Power Query and Data Analysis Expressions (DAX).
+They should also be proficient in consuming data from Azure Synapse Analytics and should have experience querying relational databases, analyzing data by using Transact-SQL (T-SQL), and visualizing data.

-:wave: Given the lack of any courses or practice tests for the new [DP-500](https://docs.microsoft.com/en-us/learn/certifications/azure-enterprise-data-analyst-associate/), I've collected some **useful links** for each of the **skills measured** below:
+:wave: Given the lack of any courses or practice tests for the new [DP-500](https://docs.microsoft.com/en-us/learn/certifications/azure-enterprise-data-analyst-associate/), I've collected here some **useful links** for all **measured skills**:

 * [Implement and manage a data analytics environment (25–30%)](#implement-and-manage-a-data-analytics-environment-2530)
 * [Query and transform data (20–25%)](#query-and-transform-data-2025)